ckan/ckanext-dcat/docs/healthdcat.md

 interoperability, findability and accessibility of electronic health data across the EU.

 **Note:** HealthDCAT-AP is still under active development and not finalized yet.
 Cardinalities, certain vocabularies and the namespace have not officially been ratified yet.
+These are expected to be finalized after the public consultation in Q1 2025.

 The goal of this profile is to provide the wider FAIR community and other EU portals with a starting point for implementing HealthDCAT-AP within their own data catalogs.